Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The parameters required to run the Heat Treatment solver are located on the Heat Treatment tab (see figure below).

-When click on the Advanced button, which is located under the data table, you go to the solver settings window (see the figure below).
 It contains the Use Adaptive Timestep algorithm parameter, which enables automatic control of the calculation step (enabled by default).
 In this case, the value of the Calculation Timestep parameter on the Solidification tab determines the maximum calculation timestep, which, if necessary, will automatically decreased as the calculation progresses to ensure that the result is obtained with sufficient accuracy.
 It is recommended to use the adaptive timestep in all cases, keeping the default setting.

 To calculate the structure and properties, you should click on the Simulation button.
 The cooling of the workpiece during the heat treatment process and the resulting structure and properties will be calculated.